Alfred Grislawski: War against the Soviet Union

 Following its brief deployment in the Balkan Campaign, III.
 Gruppe was back in Bucharest by mid-June.
 There, the unit was again subordinated to the Luftwaffenmission Rumänien and reequipped with the new, more powerful Bf 109 F-4 model.
 On 21 June, the Gruppe was ordered to Mizil in preparation of Operation Barbarossa, the German invasion of the Soviet Union.
 Its primary objective was to provide fighter protection for the oil fields and refineries at Ploiești.

-On 1 August, III.
-Gruppe flew to Iași and then to Bila Tserkva in the Ukraine and also used an airfield at Yampil from 6 to 8 August.
+On 1 August during the Battle of Kiev, III.
+Gruppe flew to Iași and then to Bila Tserkva in Ukraine and also used an airfield at Yampil from 6 to 8 August.
 On 27 August, the Gruppe then moved to an airfield named Stschasliwaja, a makeshift airfield located east of Kirovohrad and approximately 20 km southeast of Aleksandriya, present-day Oleksandriia.
 There, Grislawski claimed his first aerial victory on 1 September, when he shot down a Soviet Polikarpov I-16 fighter near Kremenchuk.
 For this, he was awarded the Iron Cross 2nd Class (Eisernes Kreuz zweiter Klasse) on 9 September.
 On 24 September, III.
 Gruppe moved to the Poltava Air Base, supporting the 17th Army in the First Battle of Kharkov.
 There, Grislawski claimed an I-16 fighter shot down north of Kharkov on 3 October, an I-26 fighter aircraft, later referred to as Yakovlev Yak-1 fighter, northeast of Krasnohrad on 5 October, a Vultee V-11 ground attack aircraft, probably referring to the Ilyushin Il-2, near Kharkov the next day, and an I-16 fighter and an Il-2 ground attack aircraft on 14 October.
 On 23 October, Grislawski made an emergency landing in his Bf 109 F-4 (Werknummer 7038—factory number) near the Poltava Air Base.
 The same day, III.
 Gruppe relocated to Chaplynka in the Crimea.
 On 29 October, Grislawski awarded the Iron Cross 1st Class (Eisernes Kreuz erster Klasse).
 Flying from Chaplynka, he claimed two further aerial victories on 30 October, the Polikarpov I-153 fighter shot down near Simferopol was confirmed while the Polikarpov R-Z aircraft was not confirmed.